Cameroon, Republic of

-- one and a half times (1.5) the amount of equity.
-Interests on the portion of the loan which exceeds this limit shall be added back for CIT purpose and subject to distribution tax at 16.5%.
+- One and a half times (1.5) the amount of equity.
+Interests on the portion of the loan which exceeds this limit shall be added back for CIT purposes and subject to distribution tax at 16.5%.

-- 25% of profit before corporate tax and before deduction of the said interests and depreciation taken into account in determining such profit.
+- 25% of profit before CIT and before deduction of the said interests and depreciation taken into account in determining such profit.

 Otherwise, interests on the excess amount shall not be deductible.
 In this case, the excess interests paid are added back for CIT purpose and subject to distribution tax at the rate of 16.5%.

-Where the two situations are met, the tax authorities will choose the one which generates the highest tax liability.
+Where the two situations are met, the tax authorities will choose the one that generates the highest tax liability.

-The deduction above are applicable where the following conditions are met:
+The deduction above is applicable where the following conditions are met:

 - The subscribed share capital has been fully paid up.